axonops/axonops-workbench/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Contributor License Agreement (CLA)

+Before we can accept your contributions, you must sign our [Contributor License Agreement (CLA)](CLA.md).
+This is a one-time requirement for all contributors that ensures:

+- You have the right to contribute your work
+- AxonOps can use your contributions in the project
+- Your contributions are properly licensed

+When you open your first pull request, our CLA Assistant bot will automatically check if you've signed the CLA.
+If you haven't, it will provide instructions on how to sign it.
+The process is quick and only needs to be done once.

 ## Branching

 Developers must use a branch that it is linked to an opened issue.
 This is easily achieved by creating